Whipped Chocolate Ganache

 - More Recipes You’ll Enjoy!

 I love sharing icing recipes because they can really take your cake, cupcake, and cookie recipes to another level!
 There are lots of choices here on Baking a Moment, including this Swiss meringue buttercream, this royal icing, and this whipped cream frosting.

-Start by chopping the chocolate into small pieces.
+Step 1: Start by chopping the chocolate into small pieces.

-After 5 minutes or so, the chocolate should be melted and you can whisk the ganache smooth.
+Step 4: After 5 minutes or so, the chocolate should be melted and you can whisk the ganache smooth.

 Look at how good it looks!
 It’s so glossy and dark.